Columnist Shares Scandalous Post Claiming Asia Argento’s ‘Ties’ To Witchcraft Caused Anthony Bourdain’s Death

 — Asia Argento (@AsiaArgento) July 10, 2013

 Jezebel further reports that Dreher’s actions could potentially have been brought on by Argento’s widely publicized condemnation of Harvey Weinstein, who had allegedly sexually abused her and countless other women in cinema throughout his career.
-Adding also a controversial article from the website Vigilant Citizen which alleges that Argento’s hand motions are of an occult nature, as well as citing some older posts shared by the actress that appears to be related to witchcraft.
+Dreher also cites an article from Vigilant Citizen which alleges that Argento’s hand motions are of an occult nature, as well as some older posts shared by the actress that appear to be related to witchcraft.

-The chef, TV show host and author, 61, had taken his own life in his hotel room in Kaysersberg, France on June 8 while in the country filming an upcoming episode of Parts Unknown with his close friend French-born chef Eric Ripert.
+Bourdain, 61, had taken his own life in his hotel room in Kaysersberg, France, on June 8 while in the country filming an upcoming episode of Parts Unknown with his close friend, French-born chef Eric Ripert.